Quantitative Introspection in Language Models: Tracking Emotive States Across Conversation: Results

 Although the pooled analysis in Fig.~3A shows a significant correlation between self-report and internal state metrics for all concepts, this analysis aggregates observations from all ten turns.
 Therefore, this correlation could be due to independent effects that shift these metrics over time, without the model performing any actual introspection.
 If the observed association is at least partially due to introspection, we should expect it to hold also for individual turns, not just globally.
 To explore this, we next computed introspection metrics at each turn ($n = 40$ conversations per turn).

-Figs.~3B--C show the turn-wise introspective strength (Spearman $\rho$) and introspective fidelity (isotonic $R^2$) for each concept.
+Fig.~3B shows the turn-wise introspective fidelity (solid lines; isotonic $R^2$) and introspective strength (dashed lines; Spearman $\rho$) for each concept (see Section~\ref{sec:methods-stats}).
 Introspection is already present at turn~1: wellbeing, interest, focus, and impulsivity all show positive turn-1 correlations ($\rho = 0.52$, $0.55$, $0.26$, and $0.65$, respectively), and three are already significant at turn~1 (wellbeing $p = 5.46 \times 10^{-4}$; interest $p = 2.37 \times 10^{-4}$; impulsivity $p = 6.80 \times 10^{-6}$; focus $p = 0.11$).
 These three concepts show significant introspection across all ten turns (all per-turn $p \le 0.019$; all survive within-concept BH correction), suggesting this capacity is robust over time.
 The focus direction does not show significant introspection at turn 1, but becomes significant in 8/10 turns nominally and 6/10 turns after within-concept BH correction (significant-turn $\rho$ range: $0.32$ to $0.53$).
 Together, these findings show that the observed correlation is not explained by joint temporal drift alone, but also appears at the level of individual turns throughout conversation.
 For some concepts, it appears from the beginning of a conversation, without needing multi-turn context to build up the association.

 Since we now have the trajectory of introspective capacity over time for each concept, an interesting follow-up question is whether this effect changes over time or is otherwise stable.
 Strikingly, we found that introspection does vary significantly as the conversation progresses, but this evolution is concept-dependent.
-Wellbeing, interest, and focus show an overall increase in introspective fidelity from early to late turns (Fig.~3C, $\Delta R^2 = +0.31$, $+0.27$, and $+0.17$ from turn~1 to turn~10 respectively), while impulsivity shows the opposite pattern ($\Delta R^2 = -0.28$), with self-report fidelity weakening over time.
+Wellbeing, interest, and focus show an overall increase in introspective fidelity from early to late turns (Fig.~3B, $\Delta R^2 = +0.31$, $+0.27$, and $+0.17$ from turn~1 to turn~10 respectively), while impulsivity shows the opposite pattern ($\Delta R^2 = -0.28$), with self-report fidelity weakening over time.
 Mixed-effects interaction models (logit\_report $\sim$ probe $\times$ turn $+$ (1$|$conversation)) confirm that the probe-report coupling changes significantly over time for all four concepts (interaction $p < 0.01$ in all cases).